Banner

 How can I check the total interest payout for my housing loan?

-You can use our Home Loan EMI Calculator, and you will find out the total interest you need to pay after inputting your loan amount, loan tenure and the interest rate determined by the bank.
+You can use Cleartax Home Loan EMI Calculator, and you will find out the total interest you need to pay after inputting your loan amount, loan tenure and the interest rate determined by the bank.

 How is the processing fee for a home loan determined?

-The processing fee for different banks ranges from 0.25% to 1.50%, ranging from Rs.
-30,000 to Rs.
-10,000.
+The processing fee for different banks ranges from 0.15% to 3% of the loan amount.

 What are the primary factors affecting my home loan interest rate?